 Interestingly, if you are currently using adwords advertising or you have use it for more than a month, then the data points discussed above are already within your reach.

 Note that you don’t need to have all the expertise before putting the data to work as discussed above.

-Probably you are currently using a Google adwords consultant or agency to manage your campaigns.
+Probably you are currently using a Google ads consultant or agency to manage your campaigns.

 Whether you are aware of it or not, the person or agency may as well not have the expertise to use the advertising data in a business blogging context.